GUIDE: A Diffusion-Based Autonomous Robot Exploration Framework Using Global Graph Inference: INTRODUCTION

 1) We introduce a region-evaluation global graph inference module that constructs a unified environmental representation by integrating observed information with predictions of unexplored areas.
 It incorporates a novel region-evaluation mechanism that assesses the reliability and decision relevance of predicted areas, enabling robust and reliable exploration planning under uncertainty.

-2) We develop a diffusion-based decision-making framework that leverages the global graph representation to generate stable, long-horizon exploration trajectories, significantly reducing the computational burden of conventional diffusion policies while producing foresighted and efficient exploration paths.
+2) We develop a diffusion-based decision-making framework that explicitly leverages the global graph representation to generate stable, long-horizon exploration trajectories, significantly reducing the computational burden of conventional diffusion policies while producing foresighted and efficient exploration paths.

-3) We conduct comprehensive evaluations across multiple simulation environments and real-world scenarios, demonstrating GUIDE's superior performance in both structural inference accuracy and exploration efficiency metrics, establishing a new benchmark for autonomous exploration systems.
+3) We conduct comprehensive evaluations across multiple simulation environments and real-world scenarios, demonstrating GUIDE's superior performance in both structural inference precision and exploration efficiency, establishing a new benchmark for autonomous exploration systems.